The Cove (film): Reaction from Seaworld

-SeaWorld spokesperson Fred Jacobs responded to the film by saying that "We think we're being unfairly criticized for something we're opposed to," and that "SeaWorld opposes the dolphin hunts documented in The Cove.
+SeaWorld spokesperson Fred Jacobs responded to the film by saying, "We think we're being unfairly criticized for something we're opposed to," and that "SeaWorld opposes the dolphin hunts documented in The Cove.
 We do not purchase any animals from these hunts.
 More than 80 percent of the marine mammals in our care were born in our parks.
 We haven't collected a dolphin from the wild in decades", though he did not condemn those who purchase from the Taiji dolphin hunt.
 In light of this, some criticized O'Barry for emphasizing that dolphinariums are a large contributing factor to the economic success of the dolphin hunt in Taiji and for encouraging boycotts of dolphin shows to protest the slaughter.

-The scene in The Cove that displays a map consisting of arrows emanating from Taiji and pointing to countries with dolphinariums has been said to be misleading, since the majority of those countries do not currently have dolphins of Japanese origin, though there is no proof that proves or disproves these claims.
 In the United States, it is currently illegal to import dolphins obtained from a drive, including the drive hunt at Taiji, as it is considered an inhumane method by which to capture the animals, and, since 1993, there have been no permits issued to facilities in the United States to import dolphins acquired through drive hunts.
 Marilee Menard, the executive director of the Alliance of Marine Mammal Parks and Aquariums, has also stated that she believes the filmmakers are "misrepresenting that the majority of zoos and aquariums with dolphins around the world are taking these animals."